Skip to content

 • Meta achieves PUE 1.1 with overhead cable routing — works best with thinner cables

-• NVIDIA recommends ≤50% cable tray fill and 12-inch separation between data and power trays
+• NVIDIA recommends 50% cable tray fill and 12-inch separation between data and power trays

-• AEC at 5–7 mm is the practical alternative to DAC at dense port counts
+• AEC at 5–7mm is the practical alternative to DAC at dense port counts

 • Every percentage point of utilization improvement is worth $80K–$120K annually per 512-GPU cluster

 The GPU Idle Cost: Every week of GPU downtime costs $80K–$120K for a 512-GPU cluster.
 Order optical infrastructure 90+ days before GPU delivery.
 The cables should be waiting for the GPUs, not the other way around.
+See our 400G to 800G migration guide for a full procurement timeline.

-⚠️ 8.
-Six Mistakes That Delay Deployments
+8. Six Mistakes That Delay Deployments

 These are the errors that show up repeatedly in real procurement cycles.
 Each one has cost real teams real time and money.